oahull0112/ESIFHPC4/AMR-Wind/README.md

 ```
 ### Tests

-This repo provides two test cases with different grid sizes for single-node and multinode strong-scaling and throughput tests.
+This repo provides two test cases (`nrel_256/abl_godunov-256.i` and `nrel_512/abl_godunov-512.i`) with different grid sizes for single-node and multinode strong-scaling and throughput tests.
 The smaller test case, fitting within a single node's CPUs or GPUs capacity, while the larger test case spans multiple nodes.
 The Offeror should run 4-6 concurent jobs instances of the benchmark on the target system.
 The application throughput can be computed as following: ` throughput = allocation factor * node-class count) / (number of nodes * runtime)`.

 ## Run Rules